Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Sign Up Form

-* Form for sign up to the centre

 The 'Sign Up' form does not change its arrangement with a change in the viewport's width.

 Similar to the 'Weekly Events' section, the content is guaranteed to fit within the section irrespective of the viewport's width.